stevecreedon/stevecreedon.github.io/_posts/2016-09-07-lda-overview.markdown

 categories: lda nlp
 ---

+At [resolver](resolver.co.uk) we need some form of topic discovery from our large corpus of email conversations.
+Having done some reading and met with [some of the team at Graphaware](http://graphaware.com) it would seem that [Latent Dirichlet allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) is an option, I'm going to call it LDA for now.

-t resolver.co.uk we need some form of topic discovery from our large corpus of email conversations.
-I'm not trying to understand LDA analysis in its full scientific or mathematical depth but just how it works so we can attempt to get the best out of it.
+I'm not going to try and understand LDA in its full scientific or mathematical detail but I'd like to know a little bit about how it works so I can help get the best out of it even while wearing my CTO hat with built-in dark glasses, ear muffs and blinkers for use in emergency.

-This is my best shot:
+I learn by writing things down so let's see where this goes:

 ## Assumptions